"Grief is like a stranger who has come to stay."

 Carol Staudacher, author of Beyond Grief

-In 1969, Elisabeth Kubler-Ross wrote of the five stages that a dying person goes through in her book, On Death and Dying.
-Psychologists since then have written about stages of grief that describe people's responses to loss of all kinds.
+In 1969, Elisabeth Kubler-Ross wrote of the stages of grief that a dying person goes through in her book, On Death and Dying.
+Psychologists and other therapists since then have written about these stages of grief that describe people's responses to loss of all kinds.
 In her later years Elisabeth Kubler-Ross also expanded her model to include grief as well as death.

 Kubler-Ross formulated her staging model based on work with dying patients.
 She also spoke of similar reactions in the families of patients.